What is an NFT?

 Proof of Attendance Protocol (POAP) is an open source project that uses NFTs to track attendance of real world events.
 After providing a simple badge design and metadata associated with an event (such as the event’s name, location and date) POAPs can be distributed to create a tamper-proof digital record of participation that is easily shared and verified.

 POAP enables event organizers to offer more personalized experiences for their communities.
-It has the potential to expand into other areas such as tracking credentials from academic institutions and professional organizations, as well.
+This type of non-fungible token has the potential to expand into other areas such as tracking credentials from academic institutions and professional organizations, as well.

 NFTs deepen connection with customers while placing a spotlight on inspiring new artists.
 Gucci, Dolce & Gabbana, Nike and Adidas are just a few of the tastemakers that have tapped into the power of NFTs to create trendsetting experiences.